-This project aimed to help the economy after the depression and gave 77 families a small farm between 100-200 acres.
+This project aimed to help the economy after the depression, giving 77 families a small farm between 100 and 200 acres.
 The government included the farmstead along with a windmill and a barn.

 The Exhibit Hall contains historic agricultural artifacts like harvesting equipment and antique tractors.
 In addition, visitors can go to the interactive Blacksmith Shop and learn about the history of cotton ginning.